Delayed sleep phase

 Overview

-Delayed sleep phase is a sleep disorder that affects the internal clock, known as circadian rhythm.
-People with this sleep disorder have sleep patterns that are delayed two hours or more from usual sleep patterns.
+Delayed sleep phase is a condition that affects the body's internal clock, known as circadian rhythm.
+People with delayed sleep phase have sleep patterns that occur two or more hours later than usual patterns.
 They go to sleep later and wake later.
-This makes it hard to wake in time for work or school.
+This makes it hard to get up in time for work or school.
 Delayed sleep phase also is known as delayed sleep-wake phase disorder.

 A treatment plan might include making changes to sleep habits, taking melatonin supplements and using light therapy.